Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Related Work

-Moreover, all previous research on Hamiltonian \acp{gp} that considers hyperparameter learning relies on a frequentist optimization procedure, but does not provide an uncertainty quantification over structural model properties, such as \ac{gp} hyperparameters or damping coefficients.
-Lastly, performing predictions with \acp{gp} can be computationally costly if the number of training data points exceeds the ``small-data'' regime.
-In this light, only a few studies \citep{Tanaka.2022,Ross.2023,Ross.2024} address this computational burden with approximations, making practical application of Hamiltonian \acp{gp} feasible.
+Moreover, all research on Hamiltonian \acp{gp} that considers hyperparameter learning relies on a frequentist assumption and does not provide uncertainty quantification over structural model properties, such as \ac{gp} hyperparameters or damping coefficients.
+Lastly, predicting with \acp{gp} can be computationally costly when the number of training data points exceeds the ``small-data'' regime.
+In this light, only a few studies \citep{Tanaka.2022,Ross.2023} address the computational burden with approximations to make the practical application of Hamiltonian \acp{gp} feasible.